asterics/P4AllBuildingBlocks/README.md

 ## Building the project
 This repository is organized in thematic subfolders ('sub-repositories') like ```CameraInput``` containing building blocks using a camera (e.g. for facetracking or eyetracking) or demonstrate use cases for a Smart Home environment.

-The building blocks can be built in two steps and used in two ways depending on your requirements:
+The building blocks can be used in two ways depending on your requirements:

-* Step 1: Create a downstripped/extracted version of AsTeRICS depending on the given model files using [APE-copy](https://github.com/asterics/AsTeRICS/tree/Licensing_Packaging_Asterics_2_8_Prep/bin/APE#ape-copy).You can use the resulting folder and **bundle and deploy it together with your software**.
+* Option 1: Create a downstripped/extracted version of AsTeRICS depending on the given model files using [APE-copy](https://github.com/asterics/AsTeRICS/tree/Licensing_Packaging_Asterics_2_8_Prep/bin/APE#ape-copy).You can use the resulting folder and **bundle and deploy it together with your software**.

-* Step 2: Create a native installer and native launcher for your platform of choice - currently Windows (.msi, .exe) and Linux (.deb)
+* Option 2: Create a **native installer** and **native launcher** for your platform of choice - currently Windows (.msi, .exe) and Linux (.deb)

 The behaviour of APE-copy and the native installer creation can be configured in the file ```APE.properties```.
 There you can define model files, copy modes, application name and version and optionally embed a JRE (Java Runtime Environment) into your installer.